top of page

 2006 University of Ulster, Interface Conference for Research Department Faculty, Visiting Lecturer, “Relevancy of Art Today,” [initial presentation on my socially engaged curatorial practice].
 Panel with Grant Kester.

-MUSEUM WORK / PROFESSIONAL EXPERIENCE:
+MUSEUM WORK / PROFESSIONAL CURATORIAL EXPERIENCE:

 Professional and experienced director, curator, and educator with experience in US and European contexts and an emphasis on contemporary art and architecture collaboration, and socially engaged practice in communities.